Review: Strange Sally Diamond by Liz Nugent

 No one ever truly knows another person because our inner lives are impossible to share.
 That coupled with how complicated it can be to know your parents outside of their roles as your parents, leaves Heather reeling.

-Let’s be honest, if you found out your mom was besties with a serial killer who had hacked up some woman twenty years ago, you’d have a few fucking questions, too.
+Let’s be honest, if you found out your mom was besties with a serial killer who had hacked up some women twenty years ago, you’d have a few fucking questions, too.
 And Heather, a journalist by trade (though currently disgraced,) has got some questions that she just can’t resist investigating.
 Who was her mother?
 Why was she so close to a serial killer?
 And I know Heather didn’t say it outright, but we’re all thinking it at some point – did her mother fuck a serial killer?

 Reno 911 GIF by The Roku Channel